kbss-cvut/jopa-examples/example10-strings-languages/README.md

 #### Persistence Unit Language

 It is possible to set a language for the whole persistence unit (using the `cz.cvut.jopa.lang` property).
 This will mean all String-valued attributes will be stored with the specified language tag (and read using this language tag as well).
+If `cz.cvut.jopa.lang` is not set, all String-valued attributes will be stored without a language tag and read with and without the language tag.

 This global language setting can be overridden using `Descriptor`s or by specifying individual attributes as _simple literals_.